container-storage-interface/spec/spec.md

   // filesystem of the process serving this request.
   // This field is OPTIONAL.
   string staging_path = 4;

+  // Volume capability describing how the CO intends to use this volume.
+  // This allows SP to determine if volume is being used as a block
+  // device or mounted file system.
+For example - if volume is being
+  // used as a block device the SP MAY choose to skip expanding the
+  // filesystem in NodeExpandVolume implementation but still perform
+  // rest of the housekeeping needed for expanding the volume.
+If
+  // volume_capability is omitted the SP MAY determine
+  // access_type from given volume_path for the volume and perform
+  // node expansion.
+This is an OPTIONAL field.
+  VolumeCapability volume_capability = 5;
 }

 message NodeExpandVolumeResponse {